 Allow your tweens to create a scavenger hunt outdoors and do what they love most “taking selfies!”

 A photo scavenger hunt for tweens is a great outside activity.
-It will help them learn teamwork as they cooperate in solving the problem at hand.
+It will help them learn teamwork as they cooperate to solve the problem.
 It will also help boost your tween’s self-esteem as it offers a sense of achievement, and it is also super simple to put together.

 Nature activities for tweens such as weaving, carving, or pottery are great for your tweens as they help build their imagination skills and relax them.
 It can range from making things skillfully with their hands to messing themselves out with paints.